hande-qmc/hande/documentation/manual/compile.rst

     Results should be in statistical agreement but the precise data produced by the calculation (even using the same random number seed) may well be changed.

-    This currently applies to the following options: DET_SIZE, POP_SIZE and SINGLE_PRECISION.
+    This currently applies to the following options: POP_SIZE and SINGLE_PRECISION.

 DET_SIZE